Check out the Xpower Stampede Kit from Xplorer!

 The variation in their ranges are due to the characteristics of their different breech designs.

-The brass breech design is more complex and requires skill to build and tune but features a full air seal, while the funnel design of the Xpower breech is simpler and much easier to install, but it has a partial air seal, hence resulting in slightly shorter ranges at equivalent spring loads.
+The brass breech design is more complex and requires skill to build and tune but when built well it features a full air seal, while the funnel design of the Xpower breech is simpler and much easier to install, but sometimes there may still be tiny gaps in the seal, hence resulting in slightly shorter ranges at equivalent spring loads (each setup is different due to parts variations, so it may just need further fine-tuning to get a full air seal).

 :: Summary ::